Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: Evaluation

 After the experiment, we asked two domain experts, one high-school English teacher, and another expert who is a certified English teacher, but working at a startup on online English education company.
 We first asked them about the effectiveness of the tool, and then about the ideal role of a reading assistant for self-studying purposes for EFL readers.
 Below we describe their opinions.

 \textbf{Effectiveness of \techname{}.} To begin with, we identify four benefits of using our tool.
 A primary advantage is its capacity to mitigate text complexity issues and enhance comprehension.
 Consequently, it helps the user to grasp not only the details but also the overall structure of the text.
-Because of this, one expert mentioned, \textit{``I want to read Harry Potter with this tool.''} The second benefit is its ability to provide recommendations regarding topics that the user may find challenging.
+One of the experts had never encountered such experience while reading, and expressed the willingness to test reading the entire fiction using \techname{}.
+The second benefit is its ability to provide recommendations regarding topics that the user may find challenging.
 It is acknowledged that from a learner’s perspective, it is not always easy to know what one does not know, and such recommendations help address this issue.
-Third, a significant advantage is the freedom to pose unlimited questions at any time without pressure.
+Third, a significant advantage is the freedom to make unlimited requests at any time without pressure.
 Since \techname{} is a machine and not a human, not only does it respond to requests synchronously, but the user is also free to ask as many questions as desired without interference.
 Fourth, it provides information tailored to the user's English proficiency level.
 Both experts argue that they expect such a tool to offer adaptive feedback, which is a key attribute of an effective human tutor.